guynamedfunger/guynamedfunger/README.md

 please visit my rentry for more info _!_

- some general info . . .
+general info . . .

 * you can take inspo from my skins but for the love of god don't copy.
 * I'm usually sitting w / my friends _!!_ don't assume we're dating and don't 'ship' us that's weird.